Call of Duty: Modern Warfare III Review

 When you’re thrown into one of these ‘Open Combat Missions,‘ as they are called, you’re let loose into arenas and given a set of objectives to be completed in any manner that you want.
 In theory, this sounds great, but in practice, it feels like the developers threw objectives into Warzone maps and told you to make your own fun.

 All of the tight pacing of some of the more focused missions is lost in this process, and what you get are half-baked sandbox encounters that genuinely feel like they were added to the game to pad out the playtime.
+Even the equipment is not tailored to your playstyle a lot of the time.

 Modern Warfare III carries forward the exceptional gameplay of the last two games in the saga with no visible changes.